5 Symptoms of Digestive Problems in Your Dog

 Feeding high fibre foods

 High fibre foods are great additions to your dog’s diet.
 Although fibre is not the most essential nutrient for dogs, it plays a role in ensuring colon health and dietary improvement.
-Some high fibre foods you can add to your dog’s diet include green beans, canned pumpkin and sweet potatoes.
+Some high fibre foods you can add to your dog’s diet include green beans, steamed pumpkin and sweet potatoes.
 Other forms of non-plant fibre include bone, tendon and ligaments of animals.
 One thing to note is that only a small amount of fibre is needed.
 Consuming too much can inhibit digestion and cause gastrointestinal tract issues.

 Digestive enzymes

-One of the best foods for dogs with digestive problems are wholefoods rich in digestive enzymes.
+One of the best foods for dogs with digestive problems are whole foods rich in digestive enzymes.
 Processed foods like kibble are devoid of live enzymes, sometimes consisting of ”4-D” meat: diseased, dead, dying or disabled animals, artificial flavours and preservatives.
 If your dog eats primarily processed foods, you might want to consider adding foods rich in enzymes to your dog’s diet.
 Not only does it aid with digestion, it also gives your dog a smoother coat, improves immunity and even benefits joints and teeth.
 Foods rich in enzymes include papaya, watermelon, raw honey and coconut water.

 Pre and Probiotics

 Pre and probiotics are essential supplements not only for dogs who suffer from indigestion but also for dog owners who want to promote a healthy gut in their dogs (which is all of us, no?).
 The “good” bacteria in probiotics help to take out “bad” bacteria in the digestive system and aids with digestion.
 One of the main benefits of probiotics is that replenishes your dog’s digestive track with healthy bacteria, ensuring overall health.
 Additionally, probiotics also help to bolster your buddy’s health and immunity.
+Prebiotics help lay the foundation to allow probiotics to effectively function

 While it is great fun to see your dog get excited over treats and foods, keeping track of what you have given your dog and observing its eating habits also helps you trace back possible causes of an upset stomach.